Select your location

 12.10 Entire Agreement.
 The Agreement (and any schedules attached hereto), including the Affirm Service Terms and Order Forms, constitute the entire understanding and contract between the Parties and supersedes all prior agreements (including any prior nondisclosure agreements entered into between the Parties), understandings, arrangements, commitments, or representations, oral or written, between the Parties with respect to the subject matter hereof.
 Unless otherwise stated in the Agreement with respect to a specific provision, any conflicts between provisions in the Agreement will be resolved in accordance with the following descending order of precedence: the provisions of the Affirm Service Terms, the provisions of any materials referenced in the Affirm Service Terms, the provisions of this Merchant Agreement, and the provisions of the applicable Order Form.
 The Agreement may be executed in two or more counterparts, each of which will be an original instrument, but all of which will constitute one and the same agreement.

 12.11 Amendments and Severability.
 Affirm may amend the Agreement by giving Merchant no less than 30 days' notice prior to the effective date of the proposed change.
-If Merchant does not want to continue receiving the Services as a result of any such amendment, Merchant may terminate the Agreement by providing Affirm 30 days’ notice of such termination.
+If Merchant does not want to continue receiving the Services as a result of any such amendment, Merchant may terminate the Agreement by providing Affirm notice of such termination no less than 10 days prior to the effective date of the applicable amendment.
 Merchant will be deemed to have accepted any amendment notified to Merchant by Affirm on the earlier of (a) Merchant’s acceptance of the amendment, or (b) the effective date of the amendment (provided the Agreement has not been terminated before the effective date of the amendment).
 If any provision of the Agreement is determined to be invalid, illegal, or unenforceable, the remaining provisions of the Agreement will remain in full force and effect, and to the extent permitted and possible, the invalid or unenforceable term will be deemed replaced by a term that is valid and enforceable and that comes closest to expressing the intention of such invalid or unenforceable term.

 12.12 Survival.
 Termination of the Agreement will not release either Party from any payment incurred prior to or after termination of the Agreement, including Fees, refunds, or other amounts payable to Affirm with respect to Successful Transactions, or other obligations owed to the other or affect any rights or liabilities of either Party with respect to any breach of the Agreement.
 Articles 2, 5, 6, 7, 8, 9, 11 and 12, as well as any other provision of the Agreement that contemplates performance or compliance subsequent to termination or expiration of the Agreement and those sections that survive in accordance with the terms of the Affirm Policies, will survive termination of the Agreement until all such obligations are completed; provided that with respect to Article 5, such survival will expire on the third anniversary of the effective date of the termination or expiration of the Agreement.